SylviaSoliez/Projects/Projects Portfolio/Industry Project/README.md

 # Programming:

-I used JMP and R for EDA, and modelled the data in R.
+EDA was done in JMP and R, and modeling the data was completed in R.

-#Process
+# Process
 1) Consult with the client's on their business goals, and data specifications.
 2) EDA and Initial Data Cleaning.
 3) Research which methodologies best reach this goal.